 Glass Fishing Balls

 The Tahitian Lanai, and it’s adjacent tiki themed hotel, the Waikikian, sounds like it was a fine place in its day, hosting many sing alongs around its much revered piano bar.
 I’ve heard anecdotes of holiday parties there involving guests like Martin Denny, Connie Francis, the Lennon Sisters, the cast of “Hawaiian Eye”.
 It remained open until 1997, leaving the LMSC alone to carry the torch, which Annette did until her passing in 2008.
-In the 90s when I started going there, she would greet us as we walked in, dressed in a long floral mu’u mu’u and often a haku lei on her head, shushing her caged parrot.
+In the 90s when I started going to La Mariana, she would greet us as we walked in, dressed in a long floral mu’u mu’u and often a haku lei on her head, shushing her caged parrot.
 And the LMSC continues to outlive her in exactly the manner she intended.

 The Kodachrome Phil Edwards Surf-Themed Aloha Shirt

 Believe me, Radical Surf Chic was not missed.
 An irony-free zone, when it can be found here, is definitely Good Sh*t from Hawaii.

 Fresh-Water Fish Tank, here?